Mortgages For Second-Time Buyers

 Take stock of your current financial situation

-Before your broker starts their research they’ll need to know exactly where you stand financially in order to approach the right lenders.
-The key things here will be to get an up-to-date valuation of your current home and an accurate balance of your existing mortgage.
-From here you can work out exactly how much cash you’re likely to release from the sale and how this could translate to a deposit for a new home.
-Your broker will look at this alongside your income and other financial commitments to see how much you might be able to borrow.
+From here, you can work out exactly how much cash you’ll likely release from the sale and how this could translate into a deposit for a new home.
+Your broker will look at this alongside your income and other financial commitments to see how much you can borrow.

 Check your credit record